-The role of car brochures has diminished in recent decades as the internet provides more detailed information, but they still remain a touchstone for many drivers.
-What are some ways that advertising agencies can stay relevant when their product is largely obsolete?
+The role of car brochures has diminished in recent decades as the internet provides more detailed information, but they remain a touchstone for many drivers.
+How can advertising agencies mainly stay relevant when their product is obsolete?

-Despite the development of two other digital archives, the Old Car Manual Project continues to be the finest overall collection of marketing materials for American automobiles.
+Despite developing two other digital archives, the Old Car Manual Project remains the finest comprehensive collection of marketing materials for American automobiles.

-True, the Old Car Brochures and Old Car Advertisements websites lack some of the features found in the Antique Automobile Club of America’s digital library, such as the option to share uploaded content through social media.
+True, the Old Car Brochures and Old Car Advertisements websites lack some of the features in the Antique Automobile Club of America’s digital library, such as sharing uploaded content through social media.

 Foreign automakers aren’t covered by the Old Car websites unless their goods are associated with a domestic manufacturer.
-You’ll need to check out the Automotive History Preservation Society’s larger but narrower coverage for imports.
+You’ll need to check out the Automotive History Preservation Society’s more extensive but narrower coverage for imports.

-Old Car Brochures has recently had some technological challenges, such as broken connections.
-Because the organization is handled entirely by volunteers and is not for profit, I suppose that these issues have persisted.
+Old Car Brochures has recently had technological challenges, such as broken connections.
+Because the organization is handled entirely by volunteers and not for profit, I suppose these issues have persisted.

 The Old Car Brochures section of the website has been redesigned and now has a new URL (http://www.oldcarbrochures.org) rather than the previous one (http://www.oldcarbrochures.com).